Ray Liotta, ‘Goodfellas’ and ‘Field of Dreams’ star, dies

 Ray Liotta, the blue-eyed actor best known for playing mobster Henry Hill in ”Goodfellas” and baseball player Shoeless Joe Jackson in ”Field of Dreams,” has died.
 He was 67.

 Liotta’s publicist, Jen Allen, said he was in the Dominican Republic shooting a new movie and didn’t wake up Thursday morning.
-An official at the Dominican Republic’s National Forensic Science Institute who was not authorized to speak to the media confirmed the death and said his body was taken to the Cristo Redentor morgue.
+Police in the Dominican Republic said they received a call just before 6 a.m.
+Thursday at a hotel where Liotta was staying with his fiancee and found the actor dead.

-Lorraine Bracco, who played Karen Hill in “Goodfellas” tweeted Thursday that she was, “Utterly shattered to hear this terrible news about my Ray.
-I can be anywhere in the world & people will come up & tell me their favorite movie is Goodfellas.
+Another ”Goodfellas” star, Lorraine Bracco, who played Henry’s wife Karen Hill, tweeted Thursday that she could be ”anywhere in the world & people will come up & tell me their favorite movie is Goodfellas.
 Then they always ask what was the best part of making that movie.
-My response has always been the same…Ray Liotta.”
+My response has always been the same.Ray Liotta.”

-Alessandro Nivola, who recently appeared with Liotta in “The Sopranos” prequel film “The Many Saints of Newark” wrote, “I feel so lucky to have squared off against this legend in one of his final roles.
-The scenes we did together were among the all time highlights of my acting career.
-He was dangerous, unpredictable, hilarious, and generous with his praise for other actors.
-Too soon.”
+Liotta was also mourned by Alessandro Nivola, who recently appeared with him in ”The Sopranos” prequel ”The Many Saints of Newark,” and by the film’s writer and producer David Chase.
+Nivola called Liotta ”dangerous, unpredictable, hilarious, and generous with his praise for other actors.”
+Chase said in a statement that ”We all felt we lucked out having him on that movie.”

-David Chase, who wrote and produced “The Many Saints of Newark,” said in a statement that his passing was a “massive, unexpected shock.”

 The Newark, New Jersey, native was born in 1954 and adopted at age six months out of an orphanage by a township clerk and an auto parts owner.
 Liotta always assumed he was mostly Italian – the movies did too.
 But later in life while searching for his birth parents, he discovered he’s actually Scottish.